Personal Injury Attorney in Englewood, NJ

 Dangerous conditions include inadequate lighting, liquid spills, unsafe railings, and uneven flooring, all of which are preventable through proper maintenance and care of the property owner.

 If you were injured while walking on a sidewalk, in a store, or a parking lot then you may be suffering from broken bones or joint damage because of the property owner’s lack of care.
-Our New Jersey personal injury lawyers at Sadaka Law can we’ll help guide you though the complex process of proving that your slip and fall was due to a lack of proper care to get you the compensation you deserve.
+Our Englewood personal injury lawyers at Sadaka Law can we’ll help guide you though the complex process of proving that your slip and fall was due to a lack of proper care to get you the compensation you deserve.

 Train Accidents - Railroad Accidents